ibm-messaging/mq-docker/README.md

 ## Installed components

-This image includes the core MQ server, language packs, and GSKit.
-If you want to install other features, such as Managed File Transfer, the Telemetry Service, or Advanced Message Security, then you will need to re-build your own Docker image, using the example provided on the [ibm-messaging GitHub](http://github.com/ibm-messaging/mq-docker).
+This image includes the core MQ server, Java, language packs, and GSKit.
+Other features (except the client) are not currently supported running in Docker.
 See the [MQ documentation](http://www-01.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.ins.doc/q008350_.htm?lang=en) for details of which RPMs to choose.

 # Issues and contributions